 We’re lucky to be in a Metro area that’s full of creative visual artists.
-If you would like to be considered for illustration and photography assignments, please send an email to email@example.com with the following:
+If you would like to be considered for illustration and photography assignments, please send us an email with the following:

-- A resume with links to your portfolio, personal website, or examples of previous work on other sites.
+- Links to your portfolio, personal website, or examples of previous work on other sites.

-- Information about your general availability for assignments (days/nights, weekday/weekend, location/ability to travel, etc.)
+- Information about your general availability for assignments (days/nights, weekday/weekend, location/ability to travel, etc.), if applicable.

 Do you have an idea for an article you’d like to read, but you don’t want (or have the ability) to execute the content yourself?
 We’d still love to hear from you.
 Drop us a line at firstname.lastname@example.org.